Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Introduction

 The hypothesis of Theorem \ref{theorem: indicable} imply the existence of an height function (see Theorem \ref{theorem: exhaustion by level sets}) which in turn implies the existence of a one-by-one exhaustion and of the $\lambda$-unicity for any finite set of vertices and any $\lambda\in\mathbb R$.

-The second step in the proof of Theorem \ref{theorem: indicable} is an application of the localization principle for eigenfunctions: the existence of a square summable $\lambda$-eigenfunction implies the existence of a finitely supported $\lambda$-eigenfunction (a proof of this implication in our setting follows from the equivalence between conditions (4) and (5) in Theorem \ref{theorem: general principles}).
-(An instance of this localization principle in a discrete setting can already be found in \cite[Theorem 3]{Kuch}.)
-This second step is achieved with the help of the integrated density of states of $\Delta$ (see Subsection \ref{subsection: integrated density of states}) and a F{\o}lner sequence (see Subsection \ref{subsection: bound jumps}).
-This idea goes back to a short note of Delyon and Souillard \cite{DelSou}.
-See also \cite[Proposition 4.1.4]{BelGap} and its proof and \cite[Question 2 page 116]{Bel} about the continuity of the integrated density of states, as well as Shubin's formula \cite[Appendix pages 146-148]{Bel} for computing the von Neumann trace with the help of usual traces and a F{\o}lner sequence.
+The second step in the proof of Theorem \ref{theorem: indicable} is an application of the localization principle for eigenfunctions: the existence of a square summable $\lambda$-eigenfunction implies the existence of a finitely supported $\lambda$-eigenfunction.
+A proof of this implication in our setting follows from the equivalence between conditions (4) and (5) in Theorem \ref{theorem: general principles}.
+The equivalence is proved with the help of the integrated density of states of $\Delta$ (see Subsection \ref{subsection: integrated density of states}) and a F{\o}lner sequence (see Subsection \ref{subsection: bound jumps}).
+The idea we follow goes back to a short note published in 1984 by the physicists Delyon and Souillard \cite{DelSou}.
+See also the work of Bellissard: \cite[Proposition 4.1.4]{BelGap} and its proof and \cite[Question 2 page 116]{Bel} about the continuity of the integrated density of states, as well as Shubin's formula \cite[Appendix pages 146-148]{Bel} for computing the von Neumann trace with the help of usual traces and a F{\o}lner sequence.
+Of course we do not claim any novelty about the equivalence of (4) and (5); our aim here is only to provide the reader with an easy and complete proof of the precise statement needed in our setting.